apache/ozone/.github/ci.md

 ## Workflows

 ### build-branch (post-commit.yml)
 [This](./workflows/post-commit.yml) is the most important workflow.
 It runs the tests that verify the latest commit.
-It runs each time a pull request is created or pushed to, as well as each time a branch in your fork is pushed to.
-It also runs on the master branch twice a day, (00:30 and 12:30).
+It is triggered each time a pull request is created or pushed to, as well as each time a branch in your fork is pushed to.
+It also "scheduled" on the master branch twice a day, (00:30 and 12:30).
+(So all build-branch runs marked "scheduled" without a branch label [here](https://github.com/apache/ozone/actions/workflows/post-commit.yml) are run on the master branch.)

+The ones marked "Pull request #xxxx synchronize" are triggered by an open PR being updated with more commits, (the remote branch is being synchronized.)

 The post-commit workflow, (which also has the name "build-branch" on the GA page,) is divded into a number of different jobs, most of which run in parallel.
 Each of the jobs, (except "build-info" and "compile",) runs a subset of the test suite.